-Along with geometric measures, we introduce a semantic evaluation of the adversarial reconstructions and a semantic interpretation of the extent to which the source shape was corrupted.
+We introduce a semantic evaluation of the adversarial reconstructions and a semantic interpretation of the extent to which the source shape was corrupted.
 To identify the AE's output, we use a classifier and report the accuracy of labeling the adversarial reconstructions with the target's label.
 We consider two settings, a targeted and an untargeted classification.
 In the targeted case, we check whether $\widehat{M}_{adv}$ is labeled as a shape from the target class $\mathcal{T}$.
 In the untargeted case, we only check if $\widehat{M}_{adv}$ is \textit{not} labeled as a shape from the source class $\mathcal{S}$, which means the semantic identity of the malicious input was altered by the AE.

-To estimate the noticeability of the perturbation, we train a detector network in a binary classification task.
-The goal is to determine if a certain shape is an adversarial example or not.
+\newtxt{To appreciate the challenge of detecting adversarial geometric shapes, take the challenge quiz in Figure~\ref{fig:quiz_main}.
+Can you detect which shapes are clean and which ones are not?
+We estimate the noticeability of the perturbation by training a detector network in a binary classification task.} The goal is to determine if a certain shape is an adversarial example or not.
 The detector's accuracy is used as a metric, where a lower score means a better attack.

 A dataset of clean source shapes and their perturbed counterparts was constructed for the detection task, where all shapes were originally selected from the AE's test set.
 The detector was validated and tested using a leave-one-out method, in which shapes from all classes but one were used as the train set.
 Shapes from the remaining class were split into validation and test sets.
 For an unbiased comparison, we repeated the experiment multiple times, and each time a different class was excluded for validation and testing.
 The reported results are an average of all the experiments.
 A full description of the architecture and the training process appears in the supplementary.